BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

     * Queen of Scotland until 1567
     * Try to regain the throne
     * Was found guilty of plotting to assassinate Queen Elizabeth I of England
-    * Prooven after his code get broken...
+    * Proven after her code get broken…

 ![Mary](img/mary.jpg)

 # How it can change a war
-  * II World War
+  * World War II
     * Enigma in use by German Army
-    * Broken by the first comuter (Alan Turing)
+    * Broken by the first computer (Alan Turing)
     * Sign the end of U-Boat supremacy on the sea

 ![Enigmae](img/enigma.jpg)